freesewing/freesewing/packages/plugin-gore/README.md

 ## What am I looking at? 🤔

 This repository is our *monorepo* holding [all our NPM packages](https://www.npmjs.com/search?q=keywords:freesewing).
-This folder holds **@freesewing/holmes**
+This folder holds **@freesewing/plugin-gore**

-A FreeSewing pattern for a Sherlock Holmes hat
+A FreeSewing plugin to generate gores for a semi-sphere or dome